teachintech90/math.code/Scratch/001-Calc-Pay/README.md

 1. Calculate the amount of tax for a purchase.
 You will need to ask for the amount of the purchase and also the tax rate.
 The calculate and display the amount of tax.

+1. Calculate the number of quarts in a gallon.
+Ask for the number of quarts then display the corresponding number of gallons.

 1. Calculate the amount of money spent.
 Ask for the starting amount of money and the amount of money remaining after purchasing some items.
 Display the total amount of money spent.

 1. Calculate the area of a rectangle.
 You will need to ask for both the length and the width of the rectangle.
 Then calculate and display the area.

+1. Caclulate the miles traveled.
+Ask for the odometer reading before starting the trip then ask for the odometer reading at the end of the trip.
+Display the total miles traveled.

 1. Calculate the number of stocks that can be purchased.
 Ask for the amount of money to spend on stocks and the cost for each share of stock.
 Display the number of shares of stock that can be purchased.

+1. Calculate the number of parts made each minute.
+Ask for the number of parts made in one hour then display the number of parts created each minute.

 1. Additional problems as assigned by your teacher or that you would like to try on your own.